 Uber’s platform business model connects drivers and customers through an interface with gamification elements.
 They earn revenue by collecting fees from the app’s gross bookings.

 Knowing how these businesses deliver value and generate income makes it easier to suggest how an operating model may be constructed to support the business goals.

 How to start designing an operating model

-When designing an operating model, business architects recommend starting with the creation of a ‘value-chain map’, which shows the separat, different delivery chains or how they should be linked together.
+When designing an operating model, business architects recommend starting with the creation of a ‘value-chain map’, which shows the separate, different delivery chains and how they should be linked together.

 The next important step is developing an ‘organisation model’ that illustrates how you structure different value chains, as well as including support functions, such as IT, HR and Finance.

 Once these core diagrams are in place, you will need to consider producing additional maps and charts that typically include: